Will Digital Marketing Be Fully Automated?

 This is extremely prevalent within the data collection space, where automation is giving marketers an abundance of detailed behavioral information on every aspect of a potential customer’s journey through their website.

-Data as small as how a user is choosing to close a pop-up is being collected and organized to help marketers discern and act upon patterns that would previously go unseen or undocumented.
+Small data like how users choose to close a pop-up or how they’re interacting with graphics is now collected and organized to help marketers discern and act upon patterns that would previously go unseen or undocumented.

-What Does the Future of Marketing Automation Look Like?
+What Does the Future of Digital Marketing Automation Look Like?

-The future of marketing automation is approaching quickly as new automations look to replace even more processes and use even more advanced technology.
+The future of automated marketing is approaching quickly as new forms of automation look to replace even more processes and use even more advanced technology.

 Things like machine learning and AI are beginning to become integral and assist further in the data analysis role to help marketers develop better campaigns.

-Customer service rolls are also becoming automated.
-Everyone knows about the automated phone trees that you’ve probably called into before, but this is being taken to another step in the form of things like website chatbots who greet your customers and help them find what they’re looking for.
+Customer service roles are also becoming automated.
+Everyone knows about automated phone trees that you’ve probably called into before that help companies move through thousands of phone calls a day.
+Marketing automation takes this and applies it to your website in the form of tools like website chatbots that greet your customers and help them find what they’re looking for automatically.

-It’s crucial that companies who have not yet invested in marketing automation technology do so soon, as companies who do use automation are typically outpacing their competitors.
+It’s crucial that companies who have not yet invested in automated marketing technology do so soon, as companies who do use automation are typically outpacing their competitors.

 If your business isn’t using automation in your marketing, you’re missing out on a major potential boon to lead generation that your competitors are already taking advantage of.

-For more updates and news on business technology, sign up to our monthly content newsletter by subscribing to our blog.
+For more updates and news on business technology, sign up for our monthly content newsletter by subscribing to our blog.